 - Land Registry fee based on the purchase price and there is a calculator tool on the Land Registry website which you can use to calculate your registration fee (www.landregistry.data.gov.uk/fees-calculator)

 In relation to a sale, we will guide you through the following stages:

 - Identifying any title defects or other issues that we anticipate a buyer’s adviser may raise concerns about and offer practical as well as legal solutions at the outset.
 By tackling problems at an early stage delays can be avoided and risks minimised of the buyer withdrawing, if such problems have not been resolved or if the buyer seeks to negotiate a price reduction.

 - Taking your instructions at a face to face meeting to thoroughly understand what you wish to achieve from the sale and whether the sale proceeds are required for example, to invest in another property, a business venture or lifetime gift planning.

 - Attending site visits and meeting at the property if required.

 - Answering questions from the buyer’s adviser in a helpful and detailed way to enable them to carry out their due diligence exercise as quickly as possible.

-Our costs in relation to a sale vary depending on the particular circumstances.
-The costs are charged on a time basis at our hourly rates and in our experience it is not possible to deal with a residential sale in less than 6 hours.
+Our legal fees in relation to a sale vary depending on the particular circumstances.
+The legal fees are charged on a time basis at our hourly rates and in our experience it is not possible to deal with a residential sale in less than 6 hours.
 Properties with a sale price of over £1million with the most complex issues may take up to 20 hours based on our past experience.
-Our legal costs can range between £1000 plus VAT and £5000 plus VAT but typically are around £1750 plus VAT.
+Our legal fees can range between £1000 plus VAT and £5000 plus VAT but typically are around £1750 plus VAT.
 Disbursements will generally not be more than £50 and include:

 - Land Registry, Land Charges or Local Authority copy documents